TheCoderFactory/beginner-coder/IntroToRails-PART-TWO.md

 Now we will add your work history to the app.

-In your terminal, generate another scaffold.
+First check that you are in you app folder in your terminal (`pwd`), and generate a scaffold.
 ```
 rails generate scaffold Job company start_date:date end_date:date position summary:text
 ```